How to Proceed with Heat Loss Calculation in Your Home for Better Efficiency

 How do you calculate the rule of thumb for heat loss?

-The rule of thumb method for heat loss calculation is a quick way to estimate how much heat is lost from your home's various components.
+The rule of thumb method for calculating heat loss is a quick way to estimate the amount of heat lost from your home’s various components.
 Here’s how it works:

 Surface Area: Calculate the surface area of the walls, windows, doors, and ceiling.
 Use the formula: